-Review of Leadership and Management of Academies and curriculum focus
+Review of Leadership and Management of Academies and Curriculum Focus

-To ensure that there is targeted improvement in all Academies within Hatton Academies Trust there has been a continuous review of leadership and staffing structures in 2022/23 to ensure that:-
+To ensure that there is targeted improvement in all academies within Hatton Academies Trust there has been a continuous review of leadership and staffing structures in 2023/24 to ensure that:-

-- Clear accountability frameworks are in place with a focus on accelerated improvement of individual academies performance indicators - School leaders at all levels have the capacity to review, develop and implement necessary improvements to ensure that their curriculum is fit for purpose. - Key staff are deployed efficiently and effectively to support the improved curriculum offer and deliver interventions to accelerate pupil progress - Public funding is directed towards core activities.
+- Clear accountability frameworks are in place with a focus on accelerated improvement of individual academies performance indicators - School leaders at all levels have the capacity to review, develop and implement necessary improvements to ensure that their curriculum is fit for purpose - Key staff are deployed efficiently and effectively to support the improved curriculum offer and deliver interventions to accelerate pupil progress - Public funding is directed towards core activities to secure strong academic and financial performance outcomes.
 Inefficient and ineffective activities have been addressed. - The development of teaching and learning and associated student outcomes remains the Trust's core priority

-The Trust is satisfied that with the improvements put in place in 2022/23 all Academies are now operating with a strong leadership and accountability culture and a broad and balanced curriculum which supports our pupils to achieve.
+The Trust is satisfied that with the improvements put in place in 2023/24, all academies are now operating with a strong leadership and accountability culture and a broad and balanced curriculum which supports our pupils to achieve.
 This has been confirmed through Ofsted inspections in each Trust academy over the past 12 months.

-Focus on the accelerated improvement of individual pupils.
+Focus on the accelerated improvement of individual pupils

-In 2022/23, the Trust has continued to develop clear accountability frameworks in all Academies to ensure that Academy Leaders and teaching staff are focused on the accelerated progress and attainment of individual pupils against their expected levels of achievement.
+In 2023/24, the Trust has continued to develop clear accountability frameworks in all academies to ensure that academy leaders and teaching staff are focused on the accelerated progress and attainment of individual pupils against their expected levels of achievement.
 This has been achieved by:

-- Ensuring that adequate financial resources are directed towards pupils who have identified high needs and are in need of additional support to achieve their potential - Ensuring that pupil premium and COVID Recovery Premium resources are spent with a focus on impact on teaching and learning outcomes and enrichment of their learning for these pupils. - Ensuring that resources are directed to ensure that high attaining pupils are afforded every opportunity to exploit and progress their gifts and talents. - Investing resources in reading and curriculum systems designed to accelerate progress for pupils who are assessed as being below their expected potential.
-This has been achieved in partnership with Unity Schools Partnership and Unity Research School to ensure the evidence underpinning its design and implementation is secure. - Ensuring that structured programmes of intervention and the required level of staffing support is in place for any pupil whose academic progress is behind their age related expectation. - Continuing to invest in leadership of curriculum for all subjects working alongside a serving Ofsted inspector and an external leadership and coaching expert.
+- Ensuring that adequate financial resources are directed towards pupils who have identified high needs and are in need of additional support to achieve their potential - Ensuring that pupil premium and other designated resources are spent with a focus on impact on teaching and learning outcomes and enrichment of their learning for these pupils - Ensuring that resources are directed to ensure that high attaining pupils are afforded every opportunity to exploit and progress their gifts and talents - Investing resources in reading and curriculum systems designed to accelerate progress for pupils who are assessed as being below their expected potential.
+This has been achieved in partnership with Unity Schools Partnership and Unity Research School to ensure the evidence underpinning its design and implementation is secure - Ensuring that structured programmes of intervention and the required level of staffing support is in place for any pupil whose academic progress is behind their age related expectation - Continuing to invest in leadership of curriculum for all subjects working alongside a serving Ofsted inspector and an external leadership and coaching expert.

-Value for Money Achieved through CollaborationIn
+Value for Money Achieved through Collaboration

-In 2022/23 the Trust has worked hard to develop its collaborative links with organisations to ensure that our Academies experience the financial benefits of achieving economies of scale through shared access to services, with the following key achievements:-
+In 2023/24 the Trust has worked hard to develop its collaborative links with organisations to ensure that our academies experience the financial benefits of achieving economies of scale through shared access to services, with the following key achievements:-